 When you experience a change in your voice, difficulty swallowing or breathing, or the feeling of a sore throat, it can indicate one of many medical conditions.
 Treatment options for these symptoms can also vary greatly.
-At the Voice and Swallowing Institute, our voice and swallowing team have extensive training and years of experience in the evaluation and treatment of these disorders.
+At the Center for Voice and Swallowing, our voice and swallowing team have extensive training and years of experience in the evaluation and treatment of these disorders.

 We understand the anxiety that can accompany a voice disorder and know that it can be frustrating trying to get a proper diagnosis.
 Here at the Institute, your voice, breathing, and swallowing goals are our primary concern.
 We not only listen to your voice, but we also listen to your individual needs, concerns, and goals.
 Working closely with you, we utilize the most current diagnostic techniques along with medical, surgical, and therapeutic treatments, so that you can be sure you are receiving the best medical care possible.